Devinaseeruttun/ANCHOR/ANCHOR_v1.0/readMe.md

 <b><i>Download:</i></b>
-1. download (or clone) ANCHOR_v1.0 in github (https://github.com/gonzalezem/ANCHOR/tree/master/ANCHOR_v1.0)
+1. Download (or clone) ANCHOR_v1.0 in github (https://github.com/gonzalezem/ANCHOR/tree/master/ANCHOR_v1.0)
 2. If not already within your system, create a link (or copy) of mothur main file into ANCHOR_v1.0/pipelineScripts/mothur.
 ANCHOR will look for a file called simply mothur within ANCHOR_v1.0/pipelineScripts/mothur/.
-3. Create a link (or copy) of usearch9 main file (usearch9) into ANCHOR_v1.0/pipelineScripts/usearch9 .
-ANCHOR will look for a file called simply usearch9 within ANCHOR_v1.0/pipelineScripts/usearch9/.
+3. Create a link (or copy) of usearch9 main file (usearch9) into ANCHOR_v1.0/pipelineScripts/usearch9.
+ANCHOR will look for a file called simply usearch9 within ANCHOR_v1.0/pipelineScripts/usearch9/
 4. Build (or link) database(s) BLAST index into ANCHOR_v1.0/db folder.
 Note that NCBI 16S microbial database index is included in ANCHOR download.
 The name should be: databasename_index (ex: 16SMicrobial_index, nt_index, rdp_index, silva_index) (see how to build an index: https://www.ncbi.nlm.nih.gov/books/NBK279688)